 - Kindergarten Learning Reports will maintain their current format reflecting on students progress in achieving skills.
 Their learning will be reported twice a year in writing.

 - All Student Learning Reports are to be written in ‘plain English’, avoiding the use of jargon, so that they are understandable to parents.

 - Student Learning Reports issued in the last term of the year must be available to parents at least seven (7) days before the last school day for students, in order to allow parents an opportunity to discuss the report with the school.

 - Evidence in the form of achievement records and work samples indicating levels of achievement on various tasks, must be kept by schools to ensure accuracy across classes within a cohort, and to validate learning report results.

-The school newsletter is emailed on Wednesday afternoon.
+The school newsletter is sent out each fortnight.
+An email will be sent to subscribers with a link to read the newsletter.
 Please subscribe, using the form on our website, if you wish to have the newsletter emailed to you each week.

 Used to communicate urgent messages and reminders.
 Download the free Skoolbag app on your mobile device.

 The school's Facebook site is utilised to inform parents about school activities and up coming events.